raffian/react-cloud/README.md

 react-cloud
 ===========

-Self-service web console exposing application capabilties such as messaging, caching, and monitoring, to quickly register and leverage such services.
+Provisioning platform offering self-serviceable application features such as messaging, caching, and monitoring.

 ## App Console